Abduljabbar Nasiru Kabara: Criticism

 Abduljabbar was considered one of the most controversial Muslim scholars in Kano State.
 He was accused by majority of Nigerian Islamic clerics for blasphemy against companions of the prophet indirectly and to Muhammad himself, the alleged blasphemy causing a lot of quarrels and objections from Nigerian Islamic scholars from Izala Movement in Nigeria, Salafi movement and some Ɗarika clerics, especially his brother Qaribullahi Nasuru Kabara who rejected his entire fatwa, saying it had nothing to do with Qadiriyya.
 As a result of the accusations and possibilities of chaos, the Government of Kano State under the leadership of Abdullahi Umar Ganduje closed his mosque and banned Abduljabbar from teaching and making Da'awah in the state of Kano.
 Abduljabbar during an interview with BBC Hausa he said the act of the Kano State government for banning him is injustice.
 The state government denied the demolition of Abduljabbar's school in the State after a rumor they have heard in the State.
-Sheikh Abduljabbar kabara Kabara has consistently argued that he did not commit blasphemy.
-He has maintained that his interpretations of Islamic texts are based on scholarly research and are not meant to disrespect or insult Islamic teachings or the Islamic prophet Muhammad.

-Sheikh Abduljabbar has stated that his teachings and lectures are intended to encourage critical thinking and a deeper understanding of Islam.
-He has also claimed that his detractors misunderstand his views or have misrepresented them to incite public anger against him.
-Throughout his legal battle, he has emphasized that his goal is to promote knowledge and debate within the Islamic community, rather than to blaspheme or undermine the faith.

-The ongoing controversy and legal proceedings have sparked widespread debate about the limits of religious interpretation, freedom of speech, and the handling of religious disputes in Nigeria.

-Several scholars and supporters of Sheikh Abduljabbar Nasiru Kabara have argued on his behalf, stating that his statements were taken out of context and that he did not intend to commit blasphemy.
-These scholars emphasized that his teachings were aimed at promoting intellectual discourse and encouraging critical thinking within the Muslim community.